kevleyski/SVT-AV1/Docs/Appendix-Global-Motion.md

 compound mode for warped motions for the case where high bit-depth is enabled and for the case where it is not.

-The two main steps involved in MD are the injection of GLOBAL and GLOBAL_GLOBAL candidates, and the processing of those candidates through MD stages 0 to 2.
-The conditions for the injection of GLOBAL candidates are as follows:
+The two main steps involved in MD are the injection of GLOBAL and GLOBAL_GLOBAL candidates, and the processing of those candidates through MD stages.
-For the case where gm_level <= GM_DOWN:
+The conditions for the injection of GLOBAL candidates are as follows: For the case where downsample_level <= GM_DOWN:
 1. The global motion vector points inside the current tile AND
 2. (((Transformation Type > TRANSLATION AND block width >= 8 AND block height >= 8) OR Transformation type <= TRANSLATION))

 Otherwise, only condition 1 above applies.

 The conditions for the injection of GLOBAL_GLOBAL candidates are as follows:

-For the case where gm_level <= GM_DOWN:
+For the case where downsample_level <= GM_DOWN:

-1.  isCompoundEnabled (i.e. compound reference mode) AND
+1. Is_compound_enabled (i.e. compound reference mode) AND
 2. allow_bipred (i.e. block height > 4 or block width > 4) AND
 3. (List_0 Transformation type > TRANSLATION AND List_1 Transformation type > TRANSLATION))

 Otherwise, only conditions 1 and 2 above apply.